b1809128/NangCap-KhoaCNTT/readme.txt

 <link rel="icon" href="/images/logo.png">

 SELECT * FROM teacher INNER JOIN manage_post ON teacher.MaCB = manage_post.MaCB AND teacher.MaCB = 'dtnghi'
+SELECT * FROM teacher WHERE MaCB NOT IN (SELECT MaCB FROM thiduakhenthuong);

 change URL to ip address